-Wall Street has taken investors on a historically lucrative ride for more than a year.
-Since the market crashed as a result of the Coronavirus in the first quarter of 2020, stocks have consistently marched upwards.
-Pullbacks threatened to end what is turning out to be a great bull market for investors along the way but never amounted to anything more than a slight correction.
-When all is said and done, the S&P 500 reached a record high of 4,818.62 points and now appears to be getting closer to a bottom.
+Wall Street has taken investors on a historically wild ride for more than a year.
+Since the market crashed as a result of the Coronavirus in the first quarter of 2020, stocks have been nothing short of polarizing.
+In less than a year, the S&P 500 reached a record high of 4,818.62 points and now appears to be getting closer to a bottom.
 Year-to-date, in fact, the index which tracks the market’s biggest companies has dropped about 28.9%.
 The decline is directly correlated to the growing threat of a recession, inflation, geopolitical tensions in Europe, and many other macroeconomic factors.
 As a result, today’s unique market conditions have created inherent value in several quality equities.
 Despite a frothy marketplace, there’s still plenty of room for today’s value investors to go shopping.
 Here’s a quick look at some of the best value stocks and why investors may want to consider adding them to their own portfolios.

 What Are Value Stocks?

 The concept of undervalued stocks will change from investor to investor.
 If, for nothing else, the metrics used to value equities themselves are weighted differently by the entire investing community.
 While some investors emphasize price-to-earnings ratios, others choose to look at the market cap, total addressable market, and anything else that may be used to help value a company more precisely.

 When all is said and done, there are too many variables and too many metrics by which a company may be objectively valued.
 Therefore, the definition of a value stock will largely depend on who you ask.